mcuntz/jams_python/README.md

 ##  License

-This file is part of the JAMS Python package.
+This file is part of the JAMS Python package, distributed under the MIT License.

 Copyright (c) 2012-2019 Matthias Cuntz, Juliane Mai, Stephan Thober, Arndt Piayda